kailash-manasarovar/statement/docs/timeline/2024/october.md

 - They all look very sad.
 - I believe I tweet about this too but can't be bother to look just now.

+!!! tip "The video files"
+    - You'll have to wait for access to these because I don't have a good option for content delivery of multiple large files at the current homeless-and-jobless time.

 ## YouTube with Kelly Oliver Dougall

 - https://www.youtube.com/watch?v=VIYsj4OgiYA